-- 27-14.40-A. underwater lighting used for the illumination of swimming pools and fountains; - 27-14.40-B. temporary holiday lighting; - 27-14.40-C. lighting required and regulated by the Federal Aviation Administration, or other authorized federal, state or local government agency;
+- 27-14.40-A. underwater lighting used for the illumination of swimming pools and fountains; - 27-14.40-B. temporary holiday lighting;

 The outdoor lighting regulations of this article come from Sec.
 27-1324 of the current zoning ordinance.
 Because the lighting regulations were completely updated in 2010, no substantive modifications have been proposed.